 An organization’s security approach is a combination of the way it understands the risks within which it operates, strategic choices about its business priorities, and any applicable regulations.
-Collectively, these considerations define an organization’s Security Posture.
+Collectively these define an organization’s Security Posture.
+The Broad Institute supports the medical research community as it deals with matters of public health, and thus our security posture addresses the rights of the patients whose data make this work possible, as well as the needs and concerns of the researchers.

 Different groups have different roles and methods in influencing security.
 Government bodies typically write rules to codify expectations.
 This is necessary as they do not build the systems directly.
 System builders document how well they comply with those standards, and with some level of verification, the government will then accept or reject the risk.
 Essentially governments influence security by enforcing compliance.